 Passing Dependencies

-Arguments, or “dependencies” in DI terminology, can be passed to classes in the following main ways:
+Arguments, or ‘dependencies’ in DI terminology, can be passed to classes in the following main ways:

-• by method, annotation or attribute inject
+• Using the inject method, annotation, or attribute

 Constructor Injection